Armin Raznahan, M.D., Ph.D.

 Dr. Raznahan is a member of the UK Royal College of Psychiatrists, the UK Royal College of Pediatrics and Child Health, and the American College of Neuropsychopharmacology (ACNP).
 He currently serves on the Editorial Board of NeuroImage, the ACNP Diversity and Inclusion Task Force, and the AXYS (Association for X- and Y-Chromosome Variations) Clinical & Research Advisory Committee.
 Dr. Raznahan has received the NIMH Director’s Award for Outstanding Mentorship, as well as awards from ACNP (Eva King-Killam Award for Translational Research) and the American Psychopathological Association (Robins-Guze Award).

-The Developmental Neurogenomics Unit (DNU) is dedicated to better understanding the biology of childhood-onset neuropsychiatric disorders in ways that might ultimately help to improve disease prediction, detection and treatment.
+The Section on Developmental Neurogenomics (SDN) is dedicated to better understanding the biology of childhood-onset neuropsychiatric disorders in ways that might ultimately help to improve disease prediction, detection and treatment.
 Together with our collaborators, we work towards this goal in two mutually-informative ways.